 Since the hotel dates back to the 16th century, it makes sense that a number of guests at the hotel have reported various ghostly goings-on, including sightings of figures in public areas, especially in the oldest part of the hotel.
 Guests at the hotel have also reported feeling someone in the room with them.

-The Haycock Hotel is one of the oldest coaching inns in the south-east of the country and many famous names stayed at the hotel back when it was still a coaching inn, including Mary Queen of Scots and Queen Elizabeth.
+The Haycock Manor Hotel is one of the oldest coaching inns in the south-east of the country and many famous names stayed at the hotel back when it was still a coaching inn, including Mary Queen of Scots and Queen Elizabeth.
 Many people would have stayed at the inn as it was one of the most convenient stops between London and Stamford.
 The first recorded innkeeper of the hotel was William Hodgson, who died in 1706.
 It then changed hands a number of times before it remained in the Percival family’s hands for 100 years until 1898.

 Throughout most of the 19th century, the inn prospered into a successful farm.
 The inn then became a private residence until 1928, when it was turned back into an inn after being purchased by a dairy farmer named Charles Allday.

-The hotel has been sympathetically refurbished to a three-star standard.
+The Haycock Manor Hotel has been extensively refurbished to a stunning standard.
 The design brief of the hotel was to be a cross between old and new, luxury and tradition.
-The hotel has a total of 48 rooms, all en-suite, compromising of a mixture of singles, twins, doubles, garden rooms, junior and master suites.
+The hotel has a total of 45 bedrooms, all en suite, compromising of a mixture of doubles, garden rooms, junior and master suites.

-Service dogs welcome
+- Service dogs welcome